Protect an Application

 * Connection #0 to host 127.0.0.1 left intact

-That is, unauthorized.
-Requests to any other endpoint, but /public will result in the same output.
++ That is, unauthorized.
+Requests to any endpoint other than /public will result in the same output.

 $ curl -H "Authorization: Bearer eyJhbGciOiJFUzI1NiIsImtpZCI6ImtleS0xIiwidHlwIjoiSldUIn0.eyJleHAiOjIwMjUxMDA3NTEsImlhdCI6MTcwOTc0MDc1MSwiaXNzIjoiZGVtb19pc3N1ZXIiLCJqdGkiOiI0NjExZDM5Yy00MzI1LTRhMWYtYjdkOC1iMmYxMTE3NDEyYzAiLCJuYmYiOjE3MDk3NDA3NTEsInJvbGUiOiJhZG1pbiIsInN1YiI6IjEifQ.mZZ_UqC8RVzEKBPZbPs4eP-MkXLK22Q27ZJ34UwJiioFdaYXqYJ4ZsatP0TbpKeNyF83mkrrCGL_pWLFTho7Gg" 127.0.0.1:9090/admin

-We can now access the endpoint and see the following output
++ Now we can access the endpoint and see the following output:

 Hostname: 94e60bba8498